 We stayed at this lakefront cabin over a long weekend--a few adventurous ice fishers on the frozen lake and the surrounding pillowy snow made a perfect backdrop for our quiet stay.
 The cute kitchen was stocked with all necessary equipment and the TV room / second bedroom downstairs was great for watching some binge-worthy television.

 This three bedroom, two bathroom modern home is perfect for a big group.
 We stayed here with my parents and my brother's family (infant included) so the open floor plan was perfect for socializing while preparing meals.
 The extra-large dining table was also great and enormous windows frame the lovely landscaping and picturesque views of the yard.
 Although the house is much closer to the road and neighbors than we had anticipated, there were absolutely no noise disturbances and the thoughtful design of the home helps you forget the road is even there.
-We had an infant with us and she slept soundly at all hours of the day/night in the master bedroom.
 The house is conveniently located equidistant to Kingston (make sure to visit the Saturday Farmer's market!) and New Paltz where we got to stop by a fun orchard and cidery.

 Hidden on the top floor of a quiet street in Mexico City is architect Alex's lovely apartment, which was designed by himself and is actually the first passive house in all of Latin America.
 The aesthetic is both charming and industrial: exposed structure, OSB, and DIY elements give it a fun and playful atmosphere.
 The best part is the roof deck which almost as large as the apartment and is filled with plants and light, enjoyable at any time of the day or night.